lhasselb/pageimages/README.md

 ## Configuration
 By default the extension is enabled for DataObject Page.
-You can add the extension to other modules like the Blog module by changing the configuration.
+You can add the extension to other DataObject by changing the configuration.
 See file "config.yml" within "/SS_ROOT/pageimages/_config" folder.
 ```
 Page: